holub008/xrf/README.md

     * For an illustration of de-overlapping xrf models, see the "De-overlapping rules" section below
     * For a description of this algorithm, see [this document](https://github.com/holub008/snippets/blob/master/overlapped_hyperrectangles/overlapped_hyperrectangles.pdf)

-### Comparison to 'pre'
+### Comparison to existing packages
-[pre](https://cran.r-project.org/web/packages/pre/index.html) is a package on CRAN for fitting prediction rule ensembles, including RuleFit. xrf improves on some aspects of pre by:
+[pre](https://cran.r-project.org/web/packages/pre/index.html) is a package on CRAN for fitting prediction rule ensembles, and [rulefit](https://github.com/Zelazny7/rulefit) is another alternative on hosted on github. xrf improves on some aspects of these by:
 * Usually building more accurate models at fixed number of parameters
 * Usually building models faster
 * Building models that predict from missing data and new factor-levels
 * Providing a more concise and limited interface

-As noted in the last point, xrf does provide less flexibility (e.g. cannot derive rules from RandomForest, or fitting trees using different algorithms) & fewer interpretive tools than pre.
+* Tested & actively maintained, fewer bugs

+On the last point, as of April 2019, both packages fail to even build a model on the census income example below due to bugs.

 ## Example